EU banks in Russia after Navalny: business as usual

 The "developments" were the death in jail of Russia's best-known anti-corruption activist Alexei Navalny on Friday in what EU foreign ministers meeting in Brussels, also on Monday, blamed on Russian president Vladimir Putin's regime.

-EU human-rights sanctions should from now on be called "Navalny human-rights sanctions", EU foreign-relations chief Josep Borrell declared, after inviting Navalny's widow, Yulia, to speak at the EU Council.
+EU human-rights sanctions should now be called "Navalny human-rights sanctions", EU foreign-relations chief Josep Borrell declared, after inviting Navalny's widow, Yulia, to speak at the EU Council.

 Navalny's killing was a "watershed moment" in Russian history, said Irish foreign minister Micheál Martin.